TeamScheire/RolandCompagnon/README.md

 	https://calendar.google.com/calendar/ical/{groupId}/{userId}/basic.ics

-You need two Google calendars, one for "Chistine"'s calendar, shown on the top left in the tablet app, and one for "Roland"'s task list shown on the bottom left.
+You need two Google calendars, one for "*Chistine's*" calendar, shown on the top left in the tablet app, and one for "*Roland's*" task list shown on the bottom left.
 If you make your own version, please change the names of Christine and Roland to something else in `User.java`.
-If you want crash reporting to work you should also fill in an API key for Fabric / Crashlytics in the `AndroidManifest.xml`.
+If you want crash reporting to work you should also fill in an API key for [Fabric/Crashlytics](https://fabric.io/kits/android/crashlytics) in the `AndroidManifest.xml`.

 ### Calendar
 For the calendar, the event's title, time & location is used in the app.

 ### Tasks
 To define a task, they should be added to the task calendar.
-The type of tasks are defined in the app resources raw/tasks.json.
+The type of tasks are defined in the app resources file `raw/tasks.json`.
-The Google Calendar event needs to have such keyword in the description (nothing else).
-For example **honden_eten**.
-You can choose the title freely.
+The Google Calendar event needs to have one of the defined tasks keywords in its description field (and nothing else).
+For example `honden_eten`.
+You can choose the event title freely.
 The event will trigger at the event's start time and will dismiss at the event's end time.

 ### Sync
 The app syncs the calendars periodically, but you can also trigger a sync by pressing the bottom right **imec** logo